Semi-discrete unbalanced optimal transport and quantization: Unbalanced quantization

 As we increase $M$, the average distance between points of $\Omega$ and their nearest discrete point $x_i$ decreases so that the (balanced) transport cost from $\mu$ onto $\nu$ vanishes in the limit, whereas the cost for changing mass remains unchanged.
 Therefore, in the limit $M \to \infty$ the interplay of transport and mass change in \emph{unbalanced} transport would not be visible.
 To avoid this, we will rescale the metric on the domain $\Omega$ as $M$ grows and study the resulting different regimes, depending on the scaling.
 Consequently, in this section we consider the scaled cost

 for $M \in \N$, $\varepsilon \in (0,\infty)$.

 We first prove a lower bound on the quantization cost $J_{\varepsilon}^M$ for the Lebesgue measure, which corresponds to a perfect triangular lattice.
 Then a corresponding upper bound is derived.
-Finally, for $\mu$ with Lipschitz continuous Lebesgue density, we show that these two bounds imply that asymptotically a regular triangular lattice becomes an optimal quantization configuration, where the local density of points depends on the density of $\mu$.
+Finally, for $\mu$ with Lipschitz continuous Lebesgue density, we show that these two bounds imply that asymptotically a locally regular triangular lattice becomes an optimal quantization configuration, where the local density of points depends on the density of $\mu$.

-\begin{theorem}[Lower bound for quantization of the Lebesgue measure] Let $\Omega \subset \R^2$ be a convex polygon with at most six sides, and let $\mu$ be the Lebesgue measure on $\Omega$.
+\begin{theorem}[Lower bound for quantization of the Lebesgue measure] Let $\Omega \subset \R^2$ be a convex polygon with at most six sides, let $\mu$ be the Lebesgue measure on $\Omega$, and let \eqref{enm:quantIntMonotone} hold.
 A lower bound on \eqref{eq:QuantizationScaledCost} is given by

 where $\Hex(|\Omega|/M)$ is a regular hexagon of area $|\Omega|/M=\Lebesgue(\Omega)/M$ centred at the origin $0$. \end{theorem} \begin{remark}[Cost of the triangular lattice] Comparing with \cref{thm:quantizationTessellation}, the lower bound is exactly the unbalanced transportation cost $\W(\mu,\nu)$ from a regular triangular lattice $\nu$ of $M$ Dirac measures of mass